pnetwork-association/ptokens-router/README.md

   NOTE: The tool requires a '.env' file to exist in the root of the repository with the following info:
     ENDPOINT=<rpc-endpoint-for-blochain-to-interact-with>

-  NOTE: To call the 'verifyRouterContract' function, the following extra environment variable is required:
+  NOTE: To call the 'verifyRouterContract' function, this extra environment variable is required:
     ETHERSCAN_API_KEY=<api-key-for-automated-contract-verifications>

 ❍ Usage:
   cli.js --help
   cli.js --version
+  cli.js showChainIds
   cli.js showWalletDetails
   cli.js deployRouterContract
   cli.js showExistingContracts
+  cli.js deploySafeVaultContract
   cli.js getAdmins <deployedAddress>
   cli.js encodeInitArgs <ethAddress>
+  cli.js getRouterState <deployedAddress>
+  cli.js getVaultAddresses <deployedAddress>
+  cli.js getSupportedTokens <deployedAddress>
   cli.js getSafeVaultAddress <deployedAddress>
-  cli.js verifyRouterContract <network> <deployedAddress>
   cli.js getVaultAddress <deployedAddress> <chainId>
+  cli.js setFeeAddress <deployedAddress> <ethAddress>
   cli.js removeVaultAddress <deployedAddress> <chainId>
+  cli.js verifyRouterContract <network> <deployedAddress>
+  cli.js setSafeVaultAddress <deployedAddress> <ethAddress>
   cli.js addVaultAddress <deployedAddress> <chainId> <ethAddress>
+  cli.js transferFromSafeVault <deployedAddress> <tokenAddress> <ethAddress> <amount>

 ❍ Commands:
-  deployRouterContract        ❍ Deploy the logic contract. verifyRouterContract        ❍ Verify the logic contract. getAdmins             ❍ Get the admins of the contract at <deployedAddress>. removeVaultAddress    ❍ Removess vault address with <chainId> from <deployedAddress>. getVaultAddress       ❍ Get vault address from router at <deployedAddress> via <chainId>. showWalletDetails     ❍ Decrypts the private key and shows address & balance information. getSafeVaultAddress   ❍ Get the safe vault address set in the router at <deployedAddress>. encodeInitArgs        ❍ Calculate the initializer function arguments in ABI encoded format. addVaultAddress       ❍ Adds <ethAddress> as vault address with <chainId> to <deployedAddress>. showExistingContracts ❍ Show list of existing pToken logic contract addresses on various blockchains.
+  deploySafeVaultContract  ❍ Deploy the safe vault contract. deployRouterContract     ❍ Deploy the router logic contract. verifyRouterContract     ❍ Verify the router logic contract. transferFromSafeVault    ❍ Transfer tokens from the safe vault. getVaultAddresses        ❍ Gets all set vault addresses at <deployedAddress>. getAdmins                ❍ Get the admins of the contract at <deployedAddress>. getSupportedTokens       ❍ Get list of all supported tokens in the interim vaults setSafeVaultAddress      ❍ Set the address of the safe vault in the router contract. setFeeAddress            ❍ Set the fee contract stored in the router to <ethAddress>. removeVaultAddress       ❍ Removess vault address with <chainId> from <deployedAddress>. getVaultAddress          ❍ Get vault address from router at <deployedAddress> via <chainId>. showWalletDetails        ❍ Decrypts the private key and shows address & balance information. getSafeVaultAddress      ❍ Get the safe vault address set in the router at <deployedAddress>. getRouterState           ❍ Gets all supported tokens from all vaults set in <deployedAddress>. encodeInitArgs           ❍ Calculate the initializer function arguments in ABI encoded format. addVaultAddress          ❍ Adds <ethAddress> as vault address with <chainId> to <deployedAddress>. showChainIds             ❍ Shows a list of the metadata chain IDs for supported pNetwork blockchains. showExistingContracts    ❍ Show list of existing pToken logic contract addresses on various blockchains.

 ❍ Options:
   --help                   ❍ Show this message.
   --version                ❍ Show tool version.
   <ethAddress>             ❍ A valid ETH address.
+  <tokenAddress>           ❍ A valid token address.
   <deployedAddress>        ❍ The ETH address of the deployed pToken.
+  <amount>                 ❍ An amount of tokens, in their most granular unit.
   <chainId>                ❍ A pToken metadata chain ID, as a 'bytes4' solidity type.
   <network>                ❍ Network the contract is deployed on.
 It must exist in the 'hardhat.config.json'.

 ```